 Food Amtrak Ethan Allen Express

-The Earthen Allen has a cafe car that offers a variety of hot and cold meals, snacks, and hot, cold, and adult beverages.
+The Earthen Allen has a cafe car that offers a variety of hot and cold meals, snacks, and a selection of hot, cold, and alcoholic beverages.

 The cafe car attendant is available for all customers for most of the journey, but it may be closed at the start and end of the route.

 You are allowed to bring food and drink onto the train; however, you cannot consume alcohol that you did not purchase on the train.
-If you want an adult beverage, you can buy one in the cafe car.
+If you’d like an adult beverage, you can buy one in the cafe car.

 Add-ons to the Amtrak Ethan Allen Express.

-This train offers a few add-ons to improve your adventure.
+This train offers several add-ons to enhance your adventure.

 Bikes